abgrxenda/svg-sparkle/README.md

 Note 5: example `svgSparkle($('img.logo),5,1000)` which is the jQuery for image with class logo, showing 5 sparkles for 1 second

+Note 6: If your target element is fixed on the page with scrolling (i.e: position:fixed) then you need to change the style sheet for `.sparkle` from `position:absolute;` to `position:fixed;`

 ##Demo

 [projects.lukehaas.me/svg-sparkle](http://projects.lukehaas.me/svg-sparkle)